nhaarman/acorn/README.md

 Acorn follows [semantic versioning](https://semver.org/), and will determine the version number based on [git tags](.ops/git.gradle).

-**Warning!** Acorn's API *may* not have stabilized yet, and breaking API changes may occur until 1.0 is reached.

 ### Linter

 Acorn uses [ktlint](https://github.com/shyiko/ktlint) which is enforced in CI.